Panzer-Jack/easy-live2d/docs/en/guide/getting-started.md

 # Getting Started

-This page will guide you on how to quickly get started with easy-live2d, integrating Live2D models into your web application in just a few minutes.
+This page will guide you to quickly get started with easy-live2d, integrating Live2D models into your web application in just a few minutes.

 ## Recommended Configuration